-- A. Subcontractor shall comply with all site hazardous work permit processes in accordance with the local law, including but not restricted to Hot Work Permit, Confined Space Entry permit, Work at Height Permit, Lock-Out / Tag-Out Permit, Live Electrical Work Permit. - B. In case the site does not operate a site-wide hazardous work permit process, subcontractors shall use their own permit process to ensure workplace safety.
+- A. Subcontractor shall comply with all site hazardous work permit processes, including but not restricted to Hot Work Permit, Confined Space Entry permit, Work at Height Permit, Lock-Out / Tag-Out Permit, Live Electrical Work Permit. - B. In case the site does not operate a site-wide hazardous work permit process, subcontractors shall use their own permit process to ensure workplace safety.
 At a minimum, the permit process must meet the (i) applicable occupational safety and health laws, rules, and regulations; and (ii) worksite safety rules and those rules promulgated by the site.